22 Las Vegas Hotels Without Resort Fees (2023 List of Resorts)

 By choosing a hotel with free parking and no resort fees, you could be looking at saving upwards of $75 dollars a day on extra fees for your hotel!

-This interactive map will allow you to see where each of the listed no resort fee hotels is located in the Vegas valley and its relation to the Strip (Las Vegas Boulevard) and downtown.
+This interactive map will allow you to see where each of the listed no-resort fee hotels is located in the Vegas Valley and its relation to the Strip (Las Vegas Boulevard) and downtown.

 Red = Recommended Vegas hotels without resort fee.